Gluon Transverse-Momentum-Dependent Distributions from Large-Momentum Effective Theory: Gluon quasi-TMDPDFs at one-loop

-From the above results, one can see that both the quasi-TMDPDF and the TMDPDF have identical collinear IR structure which enables a factorization formula between them.
-The different UV structure can be understood as a large but finite momentum $p^z$ is employed in the quasi-TMDPDF while the physical TMDPDF requests $p^z$ go to infinity.
-One can derive a $P^z$ evolution equation for the quasi-TMDPDF
+From the above results, one can see that both the quasi-TMDPDF and the TMDPDF have identical collinear IR structures which enables a matching formula between them.
+The different UV structure can be understood as that a large but finite momentum $P^z$ is employed in the quasi-TMDPDF while the physical TMDPDF requests $P^z$ go to infinity.
+In the case of TMDPDFs, the rapidity singularity appears in the physical TMDPDF because of the infinitely long light-like Wilson line.
+One has to introduce a regulator, say, $\delta$, to regularize the rapidity singularity.
+In contrast, no rapidity regulator is required in the quasi-TMDPDF because the Wilson line is of infinite length and space-like.
+However, the quasi-TMDPDF depends on $\ln P^z$ so that the $P^z\to \infty$ limit cannot be taken smoothly.
+Thus, a matching coefficient is needed to take the $P^z\to \infty$ limit and compensate the difference at the large rapidity.
+Our observations are consistent with previous discussions on quark quasi-TMDPDFs~\cite{Ebert:2019okf,Ebert:2022fmh} as well as on gluon quasi-TMDPDFs~\cite{Schindler:2022eva}.